runpod/docs/docs/serverless/workers/vllm/overview.md

 ## Key features

+- **Multi-Model Support**: Deploy and run multiple models, including vision models, through a single endpoint with easy model selection via the UI.
 - **Ease of Use**: Deploy any LLM using the pre-built Docker image without the hassle of building custom Docker images yourself, uploading heavy models, or waiting for lengthy downloads.
 - **OpenAI Compatibility**: Seamlessly integrate with OpenAI's API by changing 2 lines of code, supporting Chat Completions, Completions, and Models, with both streaming and non-streaming.
 - **Dynamic Batch Size**: Experience the rapid time-to-first-token high of no batching combined with the high throughput of larger batch sizes.
 (Related to batching tokens when streaming output)
-- **Extensive Model Support**: Deploy almost any LLM from Hugging Face, including your own.
+- **Extensive Model Support**: Deploy almost any LLM from Hugging Face, including your own, plus vision models for image processing tasks.
 - **Customization**: Have full control over the configuration of every aspect of your deployment, from the model settings, to tokenizer options, to system configurations, and much more, all done through environment variables.
 - **Speed**: Experience the speed of the vLLM Engine.
 - **Serverless Scalability and Cost-Effectiveness**: Scale your deployment to handle any number of requests and only pay for active usage.

 ## Compatible models

-You can deploy most [models from Hugging Face](https://huggingface.co/models?other=LLM).
+You can deploy most [models from Hugging Face](https://huggingface.co/models?other=LLM), including both language and vision models.
 For a full list of supported models architectures, see [Compatible model architectures](https://github.com/runpod-workers/worker-vllm/blob/main/README.md#compatible-model-architectures).

 ## Getting started